IBM-Cloud/vpc-transit/README.md

 ## Pytest marks and filtering
 The python test suite is in py/test_transit.py pytest.
 There is some configuration in [pytest.ini](pytest.ini).

 The default ssh environment is used to log into the test instances.
-If you do not keep your ssh private key in the default location (~/.ssh/id_rsa for a mac or linux, ~/ssh/id_rsa for windows) the test suite will not work.
+If you do not keep your ssh private key in the default location (~/.ssh/id_rsa for a mac or linux, ~/ssh/id_rsa for windows) the test suite will not work but it will still be useful to run the test suite with TEST_DEBUG=1 and --co (collect only) which will give you the information needed to try some of the tests out yourself, see [Pytest troubleshooting](#pytest-troubleshooting).

 Each test will ssh to a VSI and then perform some kind of test: curl, ping, ... to a remote instance.
 The pytest.ini has marks for each class of tests:
 - ping: ping test